Feastio

 Zombie rum cocktail

-Carmen Restaurant has one of the best cocktail programs in Medellin, as far as I'm concerned.
+Carmen Restaurant has one of the best cocktail programs in Medellín, as far as I'm concerned.
 It's on par with what I can find at home in Austin, TX, which says a lot because we have some fantastic cocktail bars.
-The Zombie cocktail pictured above is made with Havana Club 3 Years, Medellin 8 Años rum, zombie mix, cinnamon and grapefruit liqueur, pineapple, and lime.

 Other drinks on the bar menu include a gin and tonic with dehydrated citrus and a house-made tonic, Tiki Andino with Absolut vodka and Peruvian pisco, and a Kentucky Mule.

-If the signature cocktails don't appeal to you, they also offer wine, beer (including Bogota Beer Company's Chapinero Porter, my favorite Colombian beer), and non-alcoholic drinks.
+If the signature cocktails don't appeal to you, they also offer wine, beer (including Bogotá Beer Company's Chapinero Porter, my favorite Colombian beer), and non-alcoholic drinks.

 Food